method-inc/pi-epaper/Readme.md

 # Contributing

-See the [Contributing.md](Contributing.md) fiole for more information.
+See the [Contributing.md](Contributing.md) file for more information.

 # License